surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 The following three options were greyed out in the default menu, but become available once SCL/KBM files are loaded.
 Their purpose is returning the instrument to standard intonation settings.

-- **Set to Standard Tuning…** - Resets the currently loaded SCL tuning table to 12 tone equal temperament, keeping the currently loaded KBM.
+- **Set to Standard Tuning** - Resets the currently loaded SCL tuning table to 12 tone equal temperament, keeping the currently loaded KBM.

 - **Set to Standard Mapping (Concert C)** - Resets the currently loaded KBM, such that the 1/1 of the loaded SCL is